 #4 Data Gaps: Missing data that cannot be filled

-Example of the bug:
+Example of the bug: or |

+Why this issue arises: The data from your data provider may have gaps.
 The first example on the left shows the Market Data file for the Fama-French 5-Factor Model of a recent user.
 Instead of closing prices, it holds the text value "NULL" in several instances within the price vector.
+The second example on the left was fabricated using the Firm Data file from our sample dataset.
+ARC cannot interpret text inputs where it expects numbers, nor can it fill gaps of data.
+It will prompt you a corresponding error message. |

 Data bugs for which our import mechanism now automatically corrects: